from abc import ABC, abstractmethod

 def encode(self, input: torch.Tensor, condition: torch.Tensor | None = None) -> tuple[torch.Tensor, torch.Tensor]:

-# User can decide how to use the condition in the encoder,
+User can decide how to use the condition in the encoder, by defining the architecture and forward function

 mu, logvar = self.encoder(input, condition)